bharadwaj97/PhysicsProject-1/README.md

 # Instruction for the Gameplay

---Press A for the Bullet to Traverse Leftside</sub>
+--Press A for the Bullet to Traverse Leftside
-<sub>Press D for the Bullet to Traverse Rightside</sub>
+--Press D for the Bullet to Traverse Rightside</sub>
 <sub>Press W for the Bullet to Traverse Forward</sub>
 <sub>Press S for the Bullet to Traverse Backward</sub>
 <sub>Press Q for the Bullet to Traverse Upward</sub>